RAH RAH COMMUNITY THEATRE COMPANY

-So far, Rah Rah Theatre Company has taken fifty productions and five workshops on tour.
-The company has been commissioned by over 5 different councils to write and produce shows within their respective boroughs.
-Rah Rah has also worked for a number of different companies and charities, including: the Imperial War Museum, The National Trust, The Rose Theatre, Trinity Theatre, Dundee Rep, Aberdeen Arts Centre, Halifax Playhouse, CAST Doncaster, Colour House Children’s Theatre, Age UK, Age Concern, BUPA, Sunrise and Senior Living, Salvation Army and Hope For Justice.
+Rah Rah works with a number of different companies and charities, including: Scottish Parliament, The Imperial War Museum, The National Trust, The Rose Theatre, Trinity Theatre, Dundee Rep, Aberdeen Arts Centre, Halifax Playhouse, CAST Doncaster, Colour House Children’s Theatre, Hope for Justice, Salvation Army, Migrant Help, Age UK, Age Concern, BUPA and Sunrise and Senior Living.
 In 2017 Rah Rah gained charity status.

 THIS YEAR’S SHOWS ARE AS FOLLOWS:

 “My Dad due to his dementia has barely said a word since lockdown started.
 Yesterday I watched with tears in my eyes as he sang along to all the songs the fabulous group were singing.
 I will never forget this very special moment!”